rohan-gosavi/pivotroots/readme.txt

-bootstrap 4
-Wampserver needed to run locally.
+Wampserver needed to run locally or You can also use VS code.
-Kindly put the files in a folder under "C:\wamp64\www\"
+Kindly put the files in a folder under "C:\wamp64\www\" to use wampserver.